 If Swedish is not your first language, you can choose to set English as your preferred language in university systems and for internal information from Umeå University.
 This gives you easier access to information in English and also gives us better opportunities to improve our English internal communications.

-By choosing to set English as your preferred language, you get easier access to information in English in certain systems and the opportunity to get directed information in English in the form of system messages, news items and magazines, reminders for instance of books to pick up or return.
+By choosing to set English as your preferred language, you get easier access to information in English in certain systems and the opportunity to get directed information in English in the form of system messages, news items, and reminders such as books to pick up or return.

 It also gives the Communications Office, which is the University office responsible for central news and internal information, better knowledge to improve what is prioritised for translation, where it should be published and how it can reach the right people.